 When a tree is about to fall or has fallen it can cause a lot of damage to your well-being and/or your wallet.
 To avoid any damage to you or your home, make an effort to check the trees that could possibly fall on your home.
 There are many signs trees give us to let us know that they are unhealthy.
 For example, if the bark has deep cracks or is missing sections of it, there’s a good possibility that it could soon fall.

-If you notice a hole in the trunk, dead of falling branches, and a leaning trunk are also all signs that something may be wrong with the tree.
-If you notice these signs, the tree or trees may be ask risk for falling over if they experience strong winds.
+If you notice a hole in the trunk, dead or falling branches, and a leaning trunk are also all signs that something may be wrong with the tree.
+If you notice these signs, the tree or trees may be at risk of falling over if they experience strong winds.

 A skunk’s spray is not life-threatening, but it’s one of the most unpleasant smells out there.
 Did you know that skunks celebrate Valentine’s day?
 It’s their mating season during the month of February in Northern California.
-It’s during this time when you’re more likely to run into them.
-Skunks don’t have a lot of spray so they will warn you before wasting any of it.
+It’s during this time that you’re more likely to run into them.
+Skunks don’t have much spray so they will warn you before wasting any of it.